Tobi-De/django-litestream/README.md

 dj litestream replicate -exec "gunicorn myproject.wsgi:application"
 ```

-This is the command you would typically run in production using a process manager as it own process, you can
+This is the command you will run in production using a process manager as its own process.
+You can run it separately (the first example) or
-run it separate (the first example) or use it to run your main django process, so it would basically act a process manager
+use it to run your main Django process (second example).
+It would basically act as a process manager itself and run both the replicate
-itself and run both the replicate and the django process, and the replication processs wil exit wwhen you web server will
+and the Django process.
+The replication process will exit when your web server shuts down.
-shut down.

 #### litestream restore